Bosconian: Sequels

 Bosconian '87, a home computer port of Bosconian, was created by Binary Design and released for several systems, including the Amstrad CPC, ZX Spectrum and Commodore 64 in 1987.
 In 2003, PC Zone called Bosconian '87 a "spiffing little game", praising the game's soundtrack on the Spectrum 128.
 Sinclair User's Tamara Howard gave the port seven out of ten stars.

 A sequel to Bosconian, Blast Off, was released in 1989 in Japan.
 A second sequel, Final Blaster, was released in 1990 for the PC Engine, also in Japan.

 Legacy

 Bosconian has been considered influential for other multidirectional shooters, and has been called "a granddaddy of the multidirectional shooter" by Retro Gamer.
-Bosconian served as the main inspiration for the 1983 arcade game Sinistar and as an inspiration for the 1982 arcade game Time Pilot.
+Bosconian served as the main inspiration for the 1983 game Sinistar and as an inspiration for the 1982 game Time Pilot.

 Bosconian later appeared in several Namco Museum compilations for PlayStation and other consoles, including Namco Museum Vol. 1, Namco Museum 50th Anniversary, Namco Museum Virtual Arcade, and Namco Museum Megamix.
 The game has also been released as part of Jakks Pacific's TV game controllers.
+On August 24, 2023, the arcade version of Bosconian was digitally re-released for the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives series.

+Among the games based on Bosconian was Draconian, a multidirectional shooter for TRS-80 Color Computer.
+It was written by Mike Hughey and published via Tom Mix Software in 1984, then converted to the Dragon 32/64.